|

 astringent, antiseptic, sedative, and in treating diarrhea and syphilis.
 Since

 the introduction of antibiotics, treatment with bismuth has declined.
+BLACK COHOSH is a perennial plant

 native to North America.
 It grows in rich, open woods and hillsides from Maine